Annona reticulata: Distribution and habitat

 Annona reticulata is native to the West Indies (Caribbean and Central America).
 Annona reticulata is now pantropical.
 It grows from sea level to elevations of 1500 m in areas of Central America that have alternating wet and dry seasons.
-It is cultivated and naturalized in many tropical places including Southeast Asia, Taiwan, India, Pakistan, Australia, and Africa.
+It is cultivated and naturalized in many tropical places including Southeast Asia, Taiwan, South Asia, Australia, and Africa.
 In India, the species has migrated from initial cultivation into the wild.

 Climate

 Although the tree grows optimally in tropic conditions, it is also found in subtropical regions.
 It requires humid conditions (medium to high rainfall).
 Compared to the other Annona, it is less drought tolerant.
 The annual temperature necessary ranges from 17 to 27 °C. It tolerates light night frosts to -2 °C. A. reticulata grows on many soil types with pH ranging from 5 to 8.
 It does not tolerate waterlogging or when the water table is too high.

 Cultivation

 Seeds can be propagated.
 Other techniques for cultivation are grafting and budding.
 The tree produces 45 kg of fruits per year.
 In Asia, the season lasts from July to September, and in the Caribbean, it runs from February to April.
 Annona reticulata can take 2-3 years from planting time to harvest.